Last updated on March 20, 2026

 #2.
 Rhystic Study

-“Do you pay the one,” haunts my dreams and waking hours.
-Rhystic Study is the best blue enchantment to run in your Commander decks.
+“Do you pay the 1?” haunts my dreams and waking hours.
+Rhystic Study is one of the best blue enchantments to run in your Commander decks.
 Forcing your opponents to choose between paying a tax or giving you cards constantly puts them against a rough choice they’ll get wrong some of the time.
-If you never draw a card, your opponents pay far more than three mana to advance their game plan.
-If they never pay, you’ll quickly teach them why you don’t let the blue player get an extra ten cards for free.
+If you never draw a card, your opponents pay far more than 3 mana to advance their game plan.
+If they never pay, you’ll quickly teach them why you don’t let the blue player get an extra 10 cards for free.

 #1.
 Back to Basics

-Many decks struggle to beat a turn three Back to Basics.
-There’s a reason it's among the saltiest cards in Commander, and it sees so much Legacy play.
+Many decks struggle to beat a turn-3 Back to Basics.
+There’s a reason it's among the saltiest cards in Commander, and has seen occasional Legacy play.
 Unlike similar effects like Blood Moon that at least let your opponents spend mana, Back to Basics shuts everything but the mono-blue player down, hard.
-Running this in Commander is a great way to lose a few friends, make enemies, and teach your opponents that a two-color mana base should have more than six basic lands.
+Running this in Commander is a great way to lose a few friends, make enemies, and teach your opponents that a 2-color mana base should have more than six basic lands.

 Best Blue Enchantment Payoffs